esy/esy/docs/using-dev-sources-workflow.md

 - `user/repo#commitish` will fetch sources from a GitHub's user/repo repository.

-  The `commitish` can be a branch name, a tag name or a specific commit.
+  The `commitish` is mandatory and can be a branch name, a tag name or a specific commit.

   Examples: